primer/react/.changeset/sharp-eggs-crash.md

 `TreeView` is now SSR-compatible.

-Warning: In this new implementation, `TreeView.LeadingVisual` and `TreeView.TrailingView` must be direct children of `PageLayout`.
+Warning: In this new implementation, `TreeView.LeadingVisual` and `TreeView.TrailingView` must be direct children of `TreeView.Item`.